ridvandemir/detection-lab2/README.md

 1-Installation and Setup of Virtual Machines
 - Kali Linux (attacker), Windows 10 (victim), Windows Server (AD), Ubuntu 22.04 (Suricata) and Ubuntu 22.04 (Splunk) were installed on VirtuelBox as virtual machines.
+- As a network ‘NAT Network' was selected and static IP address was determined on each virtual machine.
+- After installing virtual machines, we saw that they were reachable with the ‘ping’ command.
 - Splunk Enterprise was installed on the Ubuntu machine to view logs.
 - Universal Forwarder and Sysmon were installed on Windows 10 (victim) and Windows Server (AD) machine to send logs to Splunk.
 - Also, Atomic Red Team was installed on Windows 10 (victim) to generate attack signatures.
-- After selecting ‘NAT Network' as network, static IP address was determined on each virtual machine.
-- After all that, we saw that the virtual machines were reachable with the ‘ping’ command.

 2-Splunk
 - First, I changed the IP address to static IP.